GowthamShanmugam/ocp-cluster-setup/README.md

      ocpClusterSetup/openshift-installer/openshift-install destroy cluster --dir {cluster dir path}  // for path check email/script-logs

  ### Note
-     Any changes in OCP build version then please remove ocpClusterSetup/openshift-installer and ocpClusterSetup/openshift-installer.tar.gz, Otherwise it will install previously mentioned OCP version.
+     For any changes in OCP build version (config file) , Please remove ocpClusterSetup/openshift-installer and ocpClusterSetup/openshift-installer.tar.gz.
+Otherwise, Tt will not consider the new version change.
+     If you dont prefer the above option, Please enable "refresh_openshift_installer" flag( in localConfig).
+It will download the new build for every new cluster creation request.